-I had a full week holiday booked in downtown Estepoda, at a lovely resort called Costa Natura, practically on the beach (Costa del Sol) of the Spanish south coast only about 40km up the coast from Gibralter.
+I had a full week holiday booked in downtown Estepoda, at a lovely resort called Costa Natura, practically on the beach (Costa del Sol) of the Spanish south coast only about 40km from Gibralter.

 We debated which way to travel from Italy and madam chose a flight from Naples to Malaga with Ryanair, cheap as chips.
 I instead decided that the old bike and I both needed some exercise so I booked the ferry from Roma (Civitavecchia) over to Barcelona, a very boring but motorway-saving 20 hour ferry trip.
 My trusty Yamaha FJR1300 was prepared for the trip (just a check over really, as she is only 2 years old) and I set off from Amalfi on a very warm Thursday afternoon, destination Roma.

 I stayed overnight in the very hot capital city and the next morning I attended a meeting on the south of the city.
 I spent the rest of the day with friends and then set off to the port town of Civitavecchia, which is some 80km north west from Roma.
 I rode very gently as I knew that the ferry was running behind schedule.
 The 20 hour ferry trip should have started at 10pm to arrive at 8pm the following evening, whereas the delay was said to be several hours.
 So I found a wonderful Trattoria in the city near to the port for a slow dinner, truly excellent.